How Pharma Benefits with

 No need to explain why clinical trial data is a valuable asset for every investigation.
 Its volume determines the term needed to test a drug or medical procedure, while its quality guarantees the credibility and accuracy of trial results.

 In this context, modern digital tools exceed any other means to collect data.
-For example patient engagement apps, especially the ones integrated with wearable devices or medical sensors and trackers, can collect diverse data about patient health conditions in real time.
+For example patient engagement mobile apps, especially the ones integrated with wearable devices or medical sensors and trackers, can collect diverse data about patient health conditions in real time.
 Meanwhile, powerful analytics based on smart algorithms can efficiently process this data and turn it into trial results.

 Therefore, more pharmaceutical companies equip their research groups with digital tools to collect intake and symptom data, track patient adherence to ensure the accuracy of trial data and provide easy access to up-to-date research content and trial results.